 Using a Tablet, iPad or iPod Touch

-We purchased this external GPS transmitter for our iPads a couple of months ago, but never found it to work as desired.
-For starters, the Bad Elf only works with a select few apps; we tried out some of these approved apps, but didn’t find them to be as useful as the ones we used and knew.
+I purchased this external GPS transmitter for my iPad, but never found it to work as desired.
+For starters, the Bad Elf only works with a select few apps which I tried, but didn’t find to be as useful as the ones I used and knew.

 Despite the manufacturer claiming that it could be located by satellites within 45 seconds, this was almost never the case.
 Cloudy conditions or thin canopies overhead made it even worse, to the point of not being located at all.
-On a number of tests, we couldn’t be located from the window of a moving vehicle.
-We hence don’t recommend this product for bicycle touring – the best trick the Bad Elf had was to convincing us to buy a smartphone!
+On a number of tests, I couldn’t be located from the window of a moving vehicle.
+I don’t recommend this product for bicycle touring – the best trick the Bad Elf had was to convincing us to buy a smartphone.

 The Best Mapping Apps for Smartphones